-Sticky Buns are a real treat and worth making at home, right in your own kitchen.
-Unlike cinnamon rolls, sticky buns have an amazing gooey syrup that’s studded with toasted pecans and that’s what makes them so exceptional.
-They are not complicated to put together, and if you follow my lead, I guarantee your kitchen will smell like you are operating a mini-bakery inside.
+Sticky Buns are a real treat and worth making at home right in your own kitchen.
+Unlike cinnamon rolls, sticky buns have an amazing brown sugar syrup that’s studded with toasted pecans, which makes them so ooey-gooey exceptional.
+They are not complicated to put together, and if you follow my lead, I guarantee your kitchen will smell like the best little bakery in town.

 3/4 cup warm milk, about 110 degrees